barryclark/jekyll-now/README.md

 Now in your terminal, you can run:
 `bundle install`
 `bundle exec jekyll serve` to see the magic happen.

+This is a lot like npm install + package.json if you use node.

 ### Step 3) View this site!